 David works with transit agencies, economic development entities and cities of all sizes.
-His experience and cross-agency expertise is valued by institutions with broad missions that touch agencies across the federal sphere.
+His knowledge and cross-agency experience is valued by institutions with broad missions that touch agencies across the federal sphere.

 As the transition director and a cabinet member for Mayor Steve Goldsmith of Indianapolis, David had the opportunity to play a leadership role in one of the most innovative governments of the latter half of the 20th Century.
 The Goldsmith administration completed more than 50 service competitions that led to significant Public-Private Partnerships (P3) transactions and dramatic cost savings for the city.
 Since then, the team has built upon the Goldsmith experience to lead some of the largest P3 projects in the nation.